Work With Lara

 Those things can be really hard, and still be the kindest choice – and you need support around that.
 You need support not because you don’t know how to be kind – but because kindness in business goes against the norms of corporate America – in fact, integrating a culture of kindness is pretty radical.
 It’s definitely not all rainbows and sunshine.

-Lara Heacock has developed her signature Kindness in Business Process over her 20 years of work in corporate America and as a speaker, coach, and educator.
+I have developed my signature Kindness in Business Process over my 20 years of work in corporate America and as a speaker, coach, and educator.
 The KIND process provides a robust yet flexible model that can be utilized with both individuals and groups to reduce conflict, maximize performance, and deliver results.

 Start A Conversation